jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 resource to install from a local file on disk.
 The main issue is the conditional creates different resources that can't be looked up in the resource collection.
-Our recipe doesn't do this, but perhaps a wrapper cookbook would want to do this.
-Then the consumer wrapping the cookbook has to duplicate this logic in their own cookbook.
+Our recipe doesn't do this, but perhaps a wrapper cookbook would.
+The consumer wrapping the cookbook has to duplicate this logic in their own.
 Instead, it is better to select the provider for a single `package` resource.

 ```ruby
 package "/opt/#{splunk_file(node['splunk']['forwarder']['url'])}" do